 When you use the Google Phone app on Android, spam calls won't ring on your phone.
 You won't see missed calls or voicemail notifications.
 On the Google phone app, all blocked calls will show up in your call history.
 You can listen to any blocked voicemails when you check your voicemail on the phone app.

 When you turn this setting on or off in the Fi app, it will also turn the same setting on or off in the Phone app.

 When you get a phone call, Google Fi also automatically checks if the call is from a fake number.
-A fake number may happen when a scammer makes an incoming call that seems like it is coming from a number similar to yours or in your area code.
-If you get a call that says “ Google Fi verified” above the incoming phone number, Fi has verified the call and confirmed that it is not a fake number.
+A fake number may happen when a scammer makes an incoming call that seems like it's coming from a number similar to yours or in your area code.
+If you get a call that says " Google Fi verified" above the incoming phone number, Fi has verified the call and confirmed that it's not a fake number.

-Fi verifies calls using STIR/SHAKEN technology to identify spam.
-When you get a call, the caller's phone carrier lets Google Fi know that the call is coming from a real number.
+Fi verifies calls with industry-standard STIR/SHAKEN technology to identify real numbers.
+When you get a call, the caller's phone carrier lets Google Fi know that the call comes from a real number.
 Google Fi then verifies that what the carrier says is true.

-In order for numbers to be verified, both parties must be on a carrier network that uses STIR/SHAKEN, so calls that are not verified may still be valid.
+For numbers to be verified, both parties must be on a carrier network that uses STIR/SHAKEN, so calls that aren't verified may still be valid.

 If you think Fi blocked a call in error, contact support for more info.